temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Random-Networks.md

  - randomly select a link and then a node on one end of it
  - 2/3 chance that it has degree 2k,
  - 1/3 chance that it has degree k
+ Chance of finding some node via the second part of this procedure is proportional to its degree.

+ Nodes that have expected degree less than d at some time t are those i such that:
+  (m + xam)(t/i)^(1/x) - xam < d  where x= 2/(1-a)
+ a near 1 nearly exponential, a near 0 nearly preferential (aが１に近ければ逆U字、0に近ければfat-tail)
 ```
 # EXERCISE
 ```